-The day my mother fell ill, I had doctors calling me non-stop to get permission for one procedure after the other.
-They didn’t like that I was asking questions—I mean, how CRAZY to want informed consent!—but they answered my questions, because they had to.
+The day my mother fell ill, I had doctors calling non-stop to get permission my for one procedure after the other.
+They didn’t like that I was asking questions—I mean, how CRAZY to want informed consent!—but they responded, because they had to.

 That was the last I heard from them.

 No follow-up calls were placed letting me know how the procedures went.
 And no one returned my calls, because they didn’t have to.